LAST UPDATED: February 22nd, 2021

 If you are on a diet it doesn’t mean you shouldn’t eat anything.

-You need to intake necessary nutrients every few hours before and after your training.
+You need to intake the necessary nutrients every few hours before and after your training.

 That’s the best time for proteins and carbs, too.